 Enforcing Support

-Support orders, agreements or arbitration awards can be registered with the Maintenance Enforcement Office (MEO).
-This includes child support orders or agreements that have been recalculated.
-See Changing Child Support for more information on recalculating.
 Once registered, payments are made through the MEO.
-Payments are monitored and if a payment is missed or is late the MEO can take action to enforce the order, agreement or award.
+Payments are monitored and, if a payment is missed or is late, the MEO can take action to enforce the order, agreement or award.

 Either party to a support order, agreement or award can register the order with the MEO.
-Typically people will do this if they have concerns about the other party making the payments.
+People will typically do this if they have concerns about the other party making the payments.
 People may also want to register so that the MEO can keep track of payments or so they do not need to deal directly with the other party.

-To register you will need to fill out a Registration form.
-You can get a Registration form from the MEO or from a Court of King’s Bench.
+To register, you will need to fill out an enrolment application.
+You can get this online from the MEO or from a Court of King’s Bench.
 You will also need a copy of your support order, agreement or award.
 Agreements need to be filed with the court and stamped before they can be registered.

 - taking wages, other income or bank accounts and using this money to pay support owing